fjcasti1/src_PhD/README.md

 # src_PhD
-Source code for the Knife Edge problem using spectral methods.
+Source code for the different problems to solve during PhD.
 Includes DNS and postprocessing source codes.